Authority: Issued by Executive Vice Chancellor and Provost & Vice Chancellor for Finance and Administration

 4.4.1 Salary Supplements counted as Base Salary.
 Administrative, honor and interim supplements with an anticipated duration of 12 months or more are counted as Base Salary for purposes of this regulation.
 Temporary supplements are not counted as Base Salary for purposes of this regulation.

 4.4.1. b.
 Honor Supplement.
 A salary supplement paid to a faculty member as a distinguished or named professor.
-Honor supplements are not used for EPA non-faculty professionals, SPA employees, post-docs, house officers, students, or temporary employees.
+Honor supplements are not used for EHRA non-faculty professionals, SHRA employees, post-docs, house officers, students, or temporary employees.
 Honor supplements are recurring payments for at least three months that may continue as long as the faculty member’s appointment to the distinguished or named professorship is in effect.

 4.4.1. c.
 Interim Supplement.
 A salary supplement paid for filling a higher-level vacant administrative or professional position on an interim basis while a search is planned and conducted, until the new hire starts.
 Interim supplements are not used for post-docs, house officers, students, or temporary employees.
 Interim supplements are recurring payments for at least three months that may not exceed three years except with Provost or Vice Chancellor (not designee) approval.